zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 $17 = 0x180
 ```

-So I figured what I could just use more corruption by triggering the sysret bug again to uncorrupt `init_ucounts`.
+So I figured what if I could just use more corruption by triggering the sysret bug again to uncorrupt `init_ucounts`.

 ```
 gef> x/20gx &init_ucounts